Setting Up Email for Android Phones

 Related Articles

-If you can send emails but cannot receive an email, there are several likely causes to investigate.
-These include email quota issues, your DNS settings, and your email client settings
+- Are you Able to Send Emails but Not Receive? - If you can send emails but cannot receive an email, several likely causes are investigated.
+These include email quota issues, your DNS settings, and your email client settings.

-There are some common issues involving DNS that could cause email to not be received.
+- DNS Configurations - There are some common issues involving DNS that could cause emails not to be received.
 Incorrect DNS records can affect how your mail functions.